-NEIGHBOR’S EYE WITNESS ACCOUNT
+NEIGHBOUR’S EYE WITNESS ACCOUNT

-“We heard a loud cry of the woman seeking for help.
+“We heard a loud cry of the woman seeking help.
 I asked my son to go out and see what was happening.
-He came back and informed me that the old woman is being harrassed by three people.
+He came back and informed me that the old woman is being harassed by three people.
 I immediately reached outside the house but we were not allowed to enter inside by TB Pradhan and his other family members saying that there is a ritual being performed inside and no one should disturb the proceedings,” said Lama.

 A phone call was made to the local police station informing of the incident by the son, Arjun Kumar Sharma.